 Children and young people who have a family member in prison should be supported appropriately.
 Approximately 200,000 children have a parent sent to prison each year.
 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
-St Saviour's will seek to support pupils/students in this position through pastoral care, early help and discussions with parents/carers and other family members as appropriate.
+[School/college] will seek to support pupils/students in this position through pastoral care, early help and discussions with parents/carers and other family members as appropriate.

-For more information, see: Action for Prisoners' Families.
-The Prisoners' Families Helpline is 0808 808 2003.
+For more information, see: www.prisonersfamilies.org/ The Prisoners' Families Helpline is 0808 808 2003.